Could Spending Time on Facebook Help Build Your Micro-Business?

 Key Social Media Tools

 Community tools.
-Facebook, MySpace and Google+ are all about creating communities who share.
+Facebook and Facebook groups are all about creating communities who share.
 In a social setting you would invite your friends to join your community so that you could spend quality time with them, but would you invite a commercial organisation who wanted to sell you things?
 Probably not, unless they could bring something worthwhile to the party.
 So think about what you bring to the party and why communities would want it.

 Big brands and companies might produce games or exclusive tickets to events, then they would be very welcome to join as the community would be glad to share what they have to offer.
 But if you can’t bring anything to share then don’t try and join – you won’t be welcome.